 The kids are put into five small groups of mixed ages, each with a Buddy leader.
 They then participate in a scavenger hunt with questions about how their life has changed since the death of their loved-one.
 Each group will spend 10 to 15 minutes in each of five rooms: Living Room, Bathroom, Kitchen, Dining Room, Bedroom.
 They will debrief after each room.

-“Real Time” – We have started something new in 2012.
-We are calling it “Real Time” and it is an opportunity for kids to experience the importance of taking a moment to center and be aware of their heartbeat, breath and thoughts: a time to "get real”.
-We ask the kids to be still and quiet for about 3 – 7 minutes, and this helps us to shift from the high energy of the lunch break.
-Out of Real Time we begin the afternoon therapeutic groups.
+We started something new in 2012.
+We are calling it “Real Time,” and it is an opportunity for kids to experience the importance of taking a moment to center and be aware of their heartbeat, breath and thoughts: a time to "get real."
+We ask the kids to be still and quiet for about 3 to 7 minutes, and this helps us to shift from the high energy of the lunch break.
+Out of "Real Time," we begin the afternoon therapeutic groups.

 We have art therapy programs designed to meet the needs of each specific age group.
 For example, the art therapist who works with the Tweens, Middles and Littles, lead them in creating their own superhero that depicts them.
 The superheroes give them a chance to recognize and share their strengths, especially as related to their responsibilities and grief.
 The art therapist highlights strengths they have developed since the death of their parent or sibling.